Apple picking season is here, and we offer options on where to pick apples in the Champaign-Urbana area

 Other attractions: A large playground area and a separate preschool play area are available on site.
 Orchard offers tours as well as cider demonstrations starting in September.
 Must get reservations in advance.
 You can get peaches here in July, too!

 Believe it or not, at about 1.5 hours away, Ditzler Orchard is closer to us than the Peoria orchards.
 This is just north of Terre Haute.
 Watch Facebook for info, but picking season generally starts late-August.
 Ditzler also has berries, peaches, corn and more.
 Visit the bake shop, “scoop shop” for smoothies and more on your visit.

 Both of these orchards are on the western side of Peoria, meaning they are about two hours away.

-In 2021, apple picking starts in late August and goes to mid-October.
+Apple picking starts in September and goes to mid-October.
 Closed Sundays.

 Looking for other fruits to pick?